sergifxrrxr/ai-agent/README.md

 # AI Travel Agent

 ## Overview
-This project is an AI-powered travel agent/chatbot that can book hotels, cancel bookings and change check-in/check-out dates through natural language using a Large Language Model (LLM).
+This project is an AI-powered travel agent/chatbot that can book hotels, cancel bookings and change check-in/check-out dates through natural language using a customized Large Language Model (LLM).
 The AI processes user requests and interacts with external scripts to execute the required actions.

 Disclaimer: This project is only intended for educational purposes.